reihned/tasting.info/Archive/README.md

-tastings.info
+tasting.info
 A website for posting wines, makers, and reviews.

-GEMS
-gem 'activerecord'
-gem 'sinatra'
-gem 'mustache'
-gem 'pg'
-gem 'sendgrid-ruby'
-gem 'thin'

-INSTRUCTIONS

 TRELLO
 https://trello.com/b/hcF4McuM/tastings-info

-See it live at http://tastings.info (when it's working)
+See it live at http://tasting.info (when it's working)